 Containerization for DevOps

-Containers are a lightweight and portable unit of software in which application code is packaged, along with its OS, libraries, and dependencies.
-Thus, the software can run anywhere, whether it be on the desktop, laptop, traditional IT, or the cloud, without any need of re-configuration.
+Containers are lightweight and portable software units in which application code, along with its OS, libraries, and dependencies, is packaged.
+Thus, the software can run anywhere, whether on the desktop, laptop, traditional IT, or the cloud, without any need for re-configuration.

-With containers, developers can easily share their software and dependencies with IT operations while eliminating the typical application conflicts between different production environments.
+With containers, developers can easily share their software and dependencies with IT operations while eliminating the typical application conflicts between production environments.
 The developers own the container’s content, application, interdependencies, and components, while the operations team manages production environments and infrastructure to ensure deployed applications are appropriately delivered.
-Thus, containers indirectly bring developers and IT operations closer together, promoting effective collaboration.
+Thus, containers indirectly bring developers and IT operations closer, promoting effective collaboration.

 How Can Containers Accelerate Your DevOps Journey?